brokelyn/ConnectedDots/README.md

 ## What is this?

-Sometimes I come up with random ideas.
-This was one of them.
-I saw an image of connected dots and thought it would be interesting to make a simulation for this.
+This is a small simulation of dots which are connected by springs.
+These springs hold the dots together though they can only be expanded to a maximum size before breaking.

 ## Game Engine

-Because computer graphics are best supported by game engines I decided to use one instead of any other language with extra library.
-In this case I am using **GODOT** because it is open sourcen and lightweight.
+Because game engines provide an easy and powerful way of 2D and 3D gaphics the open source and lightweight game engine **GODOT** is used.

 ## Preview